 When will your stimulus check arrive?

-The stimulus payments are being distributed to taxpayers either by direct deposit or by paper checks arriving by mail.
+The stimulus payments are being distributed to taxpayers either by direct deposit or by paper checks or debit cards arriving by mail.
 If you’ve been paying your taxes via direct deposit, the IRS should already have your banking information on file and will make the payment directly to your bank account.
-For those receiving their stimulus money this way, payments have already begun.

 How do I check the status of my stimulus payment?